 Premature optimization is the root of all evil.

-For starters, it's worth remembering that the virtual DOM is already an optimization that allows React to run out of the box fast enough that you don't have to think about performance at all for a long time.
+For starters, it's worth remembering that the virtual DOM is already an optimization that allows React to run out of the box fast enough that you don't have to think about performance for a long time.
 For many projects, this is enough for a lifetime.

 In general terms, React works like this:

-Every time there's a change to the state of a component, a mechanism called "reconciliation" is triggered, which calculates the difference (diff) between the past state and the new state.
+Every time there's a change to the state of a component, a mechanism called "reconciliation" is triggered, which calculates the difference between the past state and the new state.
 From an algorithmic point of view, it's essentially a search for differences in the two trees.
-Generally, the algorithm that performs this calculation works with a complexity of O(n3).

 To solve this problem, React insists you use a key